NoLBERT: A No Lookahead(back) Foundational Language Model: Abstract

 \section{Abstract}

-We present NoLBERT, a lightweight, timestamped foundational language model for empirical research in social sciences, particularly in economics and finance.
-By pre-training exclusively on 1976–1995 text, NoLBERT avoids both \emph{lookback} and \emph{lookahead} biases that can undermine econometric inference.
+We present NoLBERT, a lightweight, timestamped foundational language model for empirical research---particularly for forecasting in economics, finance, and the social sciences.
+By pretraining exclusively on text from 1976 to 1995, NoLBERT avoids both {\it lookback} and {\it lookahead} biases (information leakage) that can undermine econometric inference.
 It exceeds domain-specific baselines on NLP benchmarks while maintaining temporal consistency.
 Applied to patent texts, NoLBERT enables the construction of firm-level innovation networks and shows that gains in innovation centrality predict higher long-run profit growth.